gundogalp-collab/Staph-MST-Analysis/README.md

 ## ⚙️ Methodology & Parameters

 ### Data Filtering and Preprocessing
 Prior to network construction, strict exclusion criteria are applied programmatically to minimize analytical noise associated with short-sequence homoplasy.
-"NT" isolates and *spa* types containing fewer than five repeat units are filtered out.
+"NT" isolates.

 ### Distance Calculation
 The genetic distance between any two given *spa* types is calculated using the **Levenshtein edit distance algorithm**.
 This algorithm determines the minimum number of operations required to transform one repeat sequence into another, accurately reflecting micro-evolutionary changes.